Euphorbia succulenta 'Variegata'

 Euphorbia succulenta (Schweick.)
 Bruyns

-Euphorbia succulenta f. variegata is a perennial succulent, branching at the base of a large fleshy rootstock and forming a domed cushion up to 2 feet (60 cm) in diameter.
-The leaves are nicely stripped with cream and often with pink edges on some of the leaves especially bright in winter.
-The flowers have a bract cup that is white or light pink.
-They are small but interesting and showy when produced in large numbers.
+Euphorbia succulenta 'Variegata', formerly known as Monadenium succulentum 'Variegatum', is an attractive succulent that grows from a large fleshy rootstock branching at the base and forming a domed cushion up to 2 feet (60 cm) in diameter.
+Leaves are light green, nicely striped with cream.
+They are often pinkish, especially in winter.
+Flowers have a bract cup that is white or light pink.
+They are small but showy and attractive when produced in large numbers.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).